andrehrferreira/dek-CLI/README.md

 ```
 ?
 What is the name of the project? myproject
 ?
+What is the author's name?
+?
+What is the project description?
+Another DEK project
+?
 What is the version of the project?
 1.0.0
 ?
 Directory for your project: /media/Dek/CLI/myproject
 ?
 What is the repository of this project? https://github.com/dekproject/CLI
 ?
 Do you want to use DEK skeleton?
-Yes
+[Yes/No]
 ?
 Do you want to install components for development mode?
-Yes
+[Yes/No]
 ?
-Do you want to install Webpack to optimize your frontend?
-Yes
+Do you want to install some frontend framework? [nuxt/angular/react/ember]
 ?
-Select plugins for your project: mongoDB, redis
+Select plugins for your project: mongodb, redis, elasticsearch
-?
-Do you want to install some frontend framework?
 ```

 ### Install plugins/dependencies